 “If one traffic enforcer does not bear his mission order, he is deemed unauthorized.”

 It is easy to be deceived by these costumed impostors especially when you are unaware of traffic rules and regulations.
 These extortionists will not only take advantage of your cluelessness but obtain money from you as well.

-What can you do to pinpoint those extortionists from the authorized traffic enforcers?
+What can you do to pinpoint those extortionists from the authorized traffic enforcers in the Philippines?
 Philkotse.com has prepared a run-down of ways you can determine which are just playing dress-up and which are committed to the job.

 1. Evaluate the traffic enforcer’s uniform

 An officer-on-duty will always comply with the standard operations and procedure of an agency to wear their uniform.
 Most of the time this uniform consists of a polo (ones you can commonly see on TV), dark-colored slacks or pants, rider boots or dark-colored closed shoes and a helmet or cap with the designated LGU or MMDA logo patched on it.

 Aside from the plain or minimally-printed light blue polo shirts, some men who are part of the MMDA’s special task force that wears gray-colored shirts.
 For the anti-jaywalking unit, they are usually seen wrapped up on a red shirt.

 Although they are tasked for a specific purpose, they have the authority to apprehend other violations, this according to Crisanto Saruca Jr., the officer in charge of MMDA Traffic Discipline office.

 An officer-on-duty will always comply with the standard uniform

 In addition, LGU assigned men may wear polo shirts that vary in color.
 The most crucial part of their uniform is the presence of an official LGU or MMDA logo.
 The officer’s name plus the initials or the address of the office he is associated with must be seen to the public as well.